NiloGregginz33/QMGRExperiments/README.md

 Dont you guys want to see the exotic particles for Sag A* bc we literally have to feed that thing stars to turn on its quasar jets, but once we do, we can maybe inch closer to the truth?

+I do not know who the higher architect is it literally is not me, but i know we find him at a real black hole

+String theory has 2 dimensions for time.

+In my whole life I have NEVER seen unitarity violated

+So i feel like his clock must be the dimension that I cant interact with but moves independent of ours

+So i feel like we should finish breaking out of the simulation bc idk i cant get that matrix thing out of my head.
+Literally nothing I know has changed.

+So i feel like this now can explain to my girlfriend why we need to visit a black hole and find out

+Also, there are 2 dimensions of time in string theory

+In my wholeeeeee time here, i never say a violation of unitarity

 ## Licensing and Usage Restrictions

 This repository contains two types of code, each governed by different rules: